-An aspect of ECS studies on which there has been substantial progress since the 1980s, but which has received little attention in this chapter, is comparing and reconciling the values of the characteristic energies (surface free energy per area, step free energy per length, and step-step repulsion strength) that are extracted from experimental measurements with ever-improving calculations (using density functional theory) of these energies.
-Bonzel's review [2], as well as Nowicki and Bonzel [140], Bonzel et al. [139], Barreteau et al. [226], Yu et al. [227], contain extensive coverage of this issue for the soft metals to which his group has devoted exhaustive attention.
-Williams [59] review most results for silicon.
-Such efforts to find absolute energies has also taken place in studies of island shapes, e.g., of TiN(001) [208] and (111) [209].
+An aspect of ECS studies on which there has been substantial progress since the 1980's, but which has received little attention in this chapter, is comparing and reconciling the values of the characteristic energies (surface free energy per area, step free energy per length, and step-step repulsion strength) that are extracted from experimental measurements with ever-improving calculations (using density functional theory) of these energies.
+Bonzel's review [2003], as well as Nowicki and Bonzel [2004], Yu et al. [2006], Bonzel et al. [2007], Barreteau et al. [2003] contain extensive coverage of this issue for the soft metals to which his group has devoted exhaustive attention.
+Jeong and Williams [1999] review most results for silicon.
+Such efforts to find absolute energies has also taken place in studies of island shapes, e.g. of TiN (001) [Kodambaka et al. 2002] and (111) [Kodambaka et al. 2003].

-There are several significant advances in generic understanding of ECS since the 1980s.
-The Prokrovsky-Talapov ($\vartheta = 3/2$) critical phenomena near the edge of the smoothly curved region near a facet has proved to be far more robust and general than originally realized, while novel behavior is predicted in a very special direction.
+There are several significant advances in generic understanding of ECS since the 1980's.
+The Pokrovsky-Talapov ($\vartheta = 3/2$) critical phenomena near the edge of the smoothly-curved region near a facet has proved to be far more robust and general than originally realized, while novel behavior is predicted in a very special direction.
 Even though invoked in many accounts of sharp edges, long-range attractive l^{-2} do not have an apparent physical basis, except perhaps in idiosyncratic cases.
 The likely cause is a reconstruction or adsorption that changes the surface free energy of the facet orientation.
-On the other hand, hill-and-valley structures are widely seen, and the possibility of azimuthal in addition to polar misorientation can lead to astonishingly rich phase diagrams.
-Of course, nonequilibrium considerations open up a whole new universe of behavior.
-Furthermore, at the nanoscale, cluster shape is very sensitive to the particulars of a system, with the addition or removal of a single atom leading to a substantial change in shape, rather like biological systems, in contrast to the macroscale phenomena that have been treated in this chapter.
+On the other hand, hill and valley structures are widely seen, and the possibility of azimuthal in addition to polar misorientation can lead to astonishingly rich phase diagrams.
+Of course, non equilibrium considerations open up a whole new universe of behavior.
+Furthermore, at the nanoscale cluster shape is very sensitive to the particulars of a system, with the addition or removal of a single atom leading to a substantial change in shape, rather like biological systems, in contrast to the macroscale phenomena that have been treated in this chapter.